 Excerpt from The Eye

 For an Eye, discoveries of this kind are very rare.
 He may search tenaciously for something, often without success and then, without intending to, make unexpected discoveries.
-I confess that I have made at least one of them, completely by chance.
-It happened in October 2005, in the company of an Italian friend, Carlo Falciani, a specialist in sixteenth century Italian painting like myself.
-We had been invited to Provence by an art collector in order to consider a painting which, though interesting, did not turn out to be the work we had hoped and, as so often, we left the collector disappointed; in return, however, we made a discovery that would prove crucial to the history of art.
+I confess that I have made at least one such discovery, completely by chance.
+It happened in October 2005, in the company of an Italian friend, Carlo Falciani, a specialist in sixteenth-century Italian painting like myself.
+We had been invited to Provence by an art collector in order to consider a painting which, though interesting, did not turn out to be the work we had hoped and, as so often is the case, the collector was left disappointed; in return, however, we made a discovery that would prove crucial to the history of art.

 The previous day, we had visited the Musée des Beaux-Arts in Nice, where Carlo’s wife, also an art historian, wanted to study a number of paintings.
-The Villa Kotchoubey, which houses the museum, is one of the last vestiges of the Côte d’Azur whose dying echoes and fading light are captured in F. Scott Fitzgerald’s Tender is the Night; the Côte d’Azur where the cream of European society came to sojourn before the Great War.
-At the moment when, all around, apartment blocks began to replace the sprawling grounds of the great nineteenth century mansions, the city bought this villa from a Russian aristocratic family and transformed it into a museum.
+The Villa Kotchoubey, which houses the museum, is one of the last vestiges of the Côte d’Azur whose dying echoes and fading light are captured in Tender is the Night by F. Scott Fitzgerald; the Côte d’Azur where the cream of European society came to sojourn before the Great War.
+At the moment when, all around, apartment blocks began to replace the sprawling grounds of the great nineteenth-century mansions, the city bought this villa from a Russian aristocratic family and transformed it into a museum.
 Here and there between the facades, it is possible to glimpse a sliver of the blue Mediterranean.
 Not far from the international airport, perched high in the hills of the city, it is one of the last remnants of the Belle Époque.
-The ground floor comprises a great hall with a gleaming granite floor bounded with marble columns and flanked by a monumental staircase and a covered courtyard.
+The ground floor comprises a great hall with a gleaming granite floor bounded by marble columns and flanked by a monumental staircase and a covered courtyard.

 It was an indescribable moment.